 NEWSFLASH: no writer is simply ‘lucky’.
 Everyone on earth, including your favourite writer/s, has FAILED.

 And the more successful someone is?
 The more EPICALLY they have failed somewhere down the line to get where they are today.
-We’re talking such bad failure, most of us would scratch off our own skin and then crawl into a fire ant nest and welcome THE PAIN of a katrillion sting-bites for all eternity.
-But no, they kept going.
+We’re talking such bad failure, most of us would scratch off our own skin and then crawl into a fire ant nest!
+But no, these failing writers kept going.
 Because there is no alternative.

 But hey, don’t believe me.
 Read about these famous failing writers.